hellofresh/kangal/docs/jmeter/README.md

 * jpgc-functions [Custom JMeter Functions](https://jmeter-plugins.org/wiki/Functions/)

 You can also use and modify example test files from [Kangal repository](https://github.com/hellofresh/kangal/tree/master/examples) as described at [docs/jmeter/writing-tests.md](writing-tests.md).
-Reading the [official documentation](https://jmeter.apache.org/usermanual/test_plan.html) is strongly recommend to understand major concepts.
+Reading the [official documentation](https://jmeter.apache.org/usermanual/test_plan.html) is strongly recommended to understand major concepts.

 ## Configuring JMeter resource requirements
 By default, Kangal does not specify resource requirements for loadtests run with JMeter as a backend.